gaplo917/kotlin-vertexai-workbench-container/README.md

 ### Step 2: Create Kotlin Jupyter Vertex AI Workbench (takes 10 minutes)

 Accept and authorize to use Google Cloud Shell.
-Copy and paste the follow scripts.
-The script will do the followings
+Copy and paste the following scripts.
+The script will do the following:

 2.1 Enable all the services in Google Cloud

 2.2 Create [Artifacts Repository](https://cloud.google.com/artifact-registry/docs/overview) for Kotlin Jupyter container image.

-2.3 Create serverless [Cloud build](https://cloud.google.com/build?hl=en) to build the image from this repository `Dockerfile`.
+2.3 Create serverless [Cloud Build](https://cloud.google.com/build?hl=en) to build the image from this repository's `Dockerfile`.
 See the [cloudbuild.yaml](cloudbuild.yaml) configuration.

 2.4 Create Vertex AI workbench instance